1. What is the code snippet to go back to a history twice?

 d) Whitebox testing

-Explanation: In the past, the Navigator object was commonly used by scripts to determine if they were running in Internet Explorer or Netscape.
-This “browser-sniffing” approach is problematic because it requires constant tweaking as new browsers and new versions of existing browsers are introduced.
+Explanation: The “browser-sniffing” approach is problematic because it requires constant tweaking as new browsers and new versions of existing browsers are introduced.
 Today, feature testing is preferred: rather than making assumptions about particular browser versions and their features, you simply test for the feature (i.e., the method or property) you need.

 9. Which of the below properties can be used for browser sniffing?